ByteCat-Digital/markdownviewer/README.md

   - Markdown links open inside the app (resolving local files or remote URLs, including relative paths).
   - Other internet links launch in the default browser.
 - Command-line files/URLs open automatically at launch; additional invocations reuse the same window.
+- Print the active document (to paper or PDF) via File → Print or the toolbar button.

 ## Getting started